mspaintmsi/superUser/SCRIPTING.md

 `/s` option, it shares the console of the parent.
 In other words, it doesn't open another window.
 This is useful for running commands or small scripts.

+The `/wrs` options allow you to run a process in a completely transparent way:

+- The new process runs in the same window and performs its inputs and outputs there.
+- The exit code of the new process is returned and you can retrieve it with the errorlevel variable.

 Examples
 --------